While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 This Resume Format is Great For:

-Jobseekers who are looking for a classic chronological resume template with some personality will like the Modern resume template.
+Job seekers looking for a classic chronological resume template with some personality will like the modern resume template.
 It’ll show off your professional progression and your hard and soft skills without skimping on style.

 Modern Format Pros: